 Web surveys appeared soon after the web was launched, at the beginning of the 1990s, and today they are the prevailing mode of survey data collection.
 With them, it has become technically very easy to create a survey, almost as simple as writing and sending an email.
 However, conducting web surveys raises numerous practical and conceptual questions: Is a web survey suitable for my research problem?
 How do I recruit respondents from the general population?
 Can I generalize the obtained results if survey participants come from online social media?
 How many people can I expect to answer my survey?
 Which strategy will assure sufficient cooperation?
-How long can a web questionnaire be?
-Should respondents be forced to answer every question?
 How do I select the right web survey software?
 How do I adapt to respondents answering from a smartphone?

 Competent responses to these and many other questions about the application of web surveys require the understanding of many specific technical and methodological aspects and issues.
-This course comprehensively addresses them for all stages of the web survey process, relying on evidence-based knowledge and experiences from scientific research and case studies.
+This course comprehensively addresses them for all stages of the web survey process, relying on evidence-based 3 knowledge and experiences from scientific research and case studies.
 A special attention is devoted to the most contemporary developments and challenges in the field, particularly online panels and data collection on mobile devices.